Today is 08/16/2022 -

 We will still be implementing virtual Shabbat services.
-Please reach out to Amy in the office if you need the Zoom link or phone number to access the virtual service.
+Please reach out to Janet in the office at 978-474-0540 or email firstname.lastname@example.org if you need the Zoom link or phone number to access the virtual service.
 You can also Click here to see the Rabbi’s Dvar Torahs from recent Shabbat Services.

 Here are some helpful hints to make the most of this virtual Shabbat:

 If you do not have a copy of the Sim Shalom Shabbbat Siddur or the Etz Hayim Chumash, you are welcome to come to the synagogue (please provide advance notice of your arrival), to borrow one to make it easier to follow along.
 Or, you can download/print, as follows: